chartchai-class/project-02-anti-fakenews-cn-unique/README.md

 - Java 17 or later
 - Maven 3.x
-- Docker and Docker Compose (for running a local MySQL instance)
+- A running MySQL instance

 ### Setup

 1.  **Configure Database:**
-    - The application expects database credentials via environment variables (e.g., `SPRING_DATASOURCE_USERNAME`, `SPRING_DATASOURCE_PASSWORD`).
+    - The database connection is configured in `src/main/resources/application-prod.properties`.
-    - For local development, it's recommended to run MySQL via Docker Compose.
-    - The `docker-compose.yml` in the project root defines a `db` service with a `MYSQL_ROOT_PASSWORD` set.
-    - Ensure your application's environment variables (or local `application.properties`/`application.yml`) match these.
+    - You may need to create a local configuration file (e.g., `application-dev.properties`) and update the `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` properties to match your local MySQL setup.
-    - The database name is `antifakenews_db` (as per `application-prod.properties`).
-Spring Boot can create the schema automatically on startup.
+    - Create a database named `fakenews`.
+Spring Boot can create the schema automatically on startup if configured.

 2.  **Run the application:**
     - You can run the application using your IDE by running the `main` method in `Application.java`.
-Ensure appropriate environment variables are set for your IDE run configuration.
     - Alternatively, you can use Maven:
       ```bash
       mvn spring-boot:run